Transradial Cardiac Catheterization

-The doctor makes a tiny puncture into the artery in the wrist.
+The healthcare provider makes a tiny puncture into the artery in the wrist.

-He or she then puts in a long, thin tube (catheter) and threads it through the blood
+They then put in a long, thin tube (catheter) and thread it through the blood vessel

-The provider may use X-ray images and echocardiogram to see exactly where the catheter
+The provider will use X-ray images to see exactly where the catheter is.

-Using the catheter, the healthcare provider will do the next steps of the procedure.
+Using the catheter, the provider will do the next steps of the procedure.
+Forinstance,

 Once the procedure is done, the catheter is removed through the blood vessel.